Page images

 30

 Ham.
 You cannot, fir, take from me any thing that I will more willingly part withal; except my 40 life, except my life, except my life.
+Pol.
+Fare you well, my lord.

 Ham.
 Then is doom's-day near: But your news is not true.
-Let me question more in particular: What have you, my good friends, deferved at the hands of fortune, that the fends you to prison hither?
+Let me question more in particular: What have you, my good friends, deferved at the hands of fortune, that the fends you to prifon hither?

 Guil.
-Prifon, my lord!
+Prison, my lord!

 Ham.
-Denmark's a prison.
+Denmark's a prifon.

 Rof.
 Then is the world one.